FAQs

 We advise storing all your cosmetics away from heat, light and humidity.
 Keep any outer packaging to protect them and also to ensure retain information on the product batch, shelf life, usage and storage information.

-Alcohol perfumes have a 3 year expiry date after opening.
+Alcohol perfumes have a 3-year expiry date after opening.
 This is the standard EDP/EDT/Cologne perfumes are assessed for.
 However, alcohol at the high percentages in our perfumes means that our fragrances should still be perfectly fine to use beyond that date.
+We advise you to test patch any fragrance you have not worn before.

 Scent is a very personal choice.
-Our eaux de parfum are 15% neat perfume oils and our parfum is 25% strength.
+Our eaux de parfum are between 18% and 20% of the neat perfume oil blend in the carrier – either denatured alcohol or a citrus-derived oil for our Extrait Parfum oil perfumes.
 Some using more base notes may have a stronger, longer-lasting scent profile.
 Others, using citrus-rich blends, may be less heavy.
 Floral hearts of perfumes can be strong or light, depending on the kind of floral notes used.
 White florals like jasmine, tuberose and orange blossom can be quite strong for some people, but others may love their narcotic headiness.

 We advise of scent profiles on our product pages to guide you.
-We offer sample vials for you to trial our perfumes before you buy.
+We offer sample vials for you to trial our perfumes before you buy and a Discovery Set of all our range.
 Every 50ml flacon purchased is accompanied by a 2ml sample vial; so you can test the sample first before opening the full flacon.
-We accept returns of new, unopened fragrances.
-See our FAQ below.

 These, and similar chemicals we list on our packaging, are constituent parts of perfumery ingredients and are found mainly, but not only, in botanical materials.
 Rose oil for instance contains linalol, and this isolate can be synthesised from other materials including Ho Wood.

-The EU has identified some 26 potential allergens in cosmetic ingredients, and cosmetics placed for sale in the EU must list them on their packaging at point of sale if they are present in the finished consumer product at, or greater than 0.001%.
+The EU has identified some 82 potential allergens in cosmetic ingredients, and cosmetics placed for sale in the EU must list them on their packaging* at point of sale if they are present in the finished consumer product at, or greater than 0.001%.
+The EU list is up from its original 26 allergens in new regulatory regime coming into force in July 2026.
+You can read about that here*.
+Products already on the market before July 31, 2026, can continue to be sold until July 31, 2028, without updated labels covering the potential 56 allergens added to to list.

 Our perfumes are also IFRA compliant.
 IFRA is a self-regulatory fragrance industry body which has its own restrictions on some materials which can be more stringent than those of the EU allergen requirements.